Houshang Golshiri: Writing career

-In 1999 Golshiri was awarded the Erich-Maria Remarque Peace Prize for his struggle to promote democracy and human rights in Iran.
+In 1999, Golshiri was awarded the Erich-Maria Remarque Peace Prize for his struggle to promote democracy and human rights in Iran.

 International Speeches and Readings

 In 1989, in his first trip abroad after the revolution, Golshiri went to the Netherlands along with various cities in the UK and Sweden to give speeches and readings.
 In 1990, he traveled to the House of World Cultures in Berlin, Germany.
 On this trip, he spoke and gave readings in various cities in Germany, Sweden, Denmark and France.
 In the spring two years later, he went to Germany, the United States, Sweden, and Belgium.
 In 1993, he visited Germany, the Netherlands, and Belgium again.

 Death

-He died at Iran Mehr Hospital in Tehran on 5 June 2000 at the age of 62 after suffering from meningitis.
+He died at Iran Mehr Hospital in Tehran on June 5, 2000, aged 62, after suffering from meningitis.

 Golshiri Foundation

 A cultural foundation was established after his death.
 It runs the prestigious Hooshang Golshiri Literary Awards.